-Stores of standard types required in bulk quantity which are common and in regular demand, and for which the price is not subject to appreciable market fluctuations, shall be purchased against Rate Contract/ Price Agreement (RC/PA) based on as¬sessed future consumption.
+Stores of standard types required in bulk quantity which are common and in regular demand, and for which the price is not subject to appreciable market fluctuations, shall be purchased against Rate Contract/ Price Agreement (RC/PA) based on assessed future consumption.

-- 15.7.1 No Rate Contract/ Price Agreement should be entered by the Lab/Estt. for which DGS&D has already concluded rate contract for the said goods. - 15.7.2 Rate contract/ Price Agreement (RC/PA) will normally be entered into, if the annual drawls against the contracts are expected to exceed Rs.10 lakh. - 15.7.3 Station-wise consolidation must be made for such contracts. - 15.7.4 Normally the duration of a Rate Contract/ Price Agreement should be for a period not exceeding three years. - 15.7.5 No new RC/PA should be placed with the firms having backlog against existing contracts and also if the backlog is likely to continue for the major por-tion of the new contract period. - 15.7.6 RC/PA should be placed only on registered and/or reputed and established firms, which are capable of supplying the stores as required. - 15.7.7 In cases where a firm already has a RC/PA with any other Government Department, Central/ State Public Undertaking, etc., it should be ensured that the contract is entered into on not less favourable terms and conditions than those agreed to by it with the other Departments, Undertakings, etc.
+- 15.6.1 Rate contract/ Price Agreement (RC/PA) will normally be entered into, if the annual drawals against the contracts are expected to exceed Rs.10 lakh. - 15.6.2 Normally the duration of a Rate Contract/ Price Agreement should be for a period not exceeding three years. - 15.6.3 No new RC/PA should be placed with the firms having backlog against existing contracts and also if the backlog is likely to continue for the major portion of the new contract period. - 15.6.4 RC/PA should be placed only on registered and/or reputed and established firms, which are capable of supplying the stores as required. - 15.6.5 In cases where a firm already has a RC/PA with any other Government Department, Central/ State Public Undertaking, etc., it should be ensured that the contract is entered into on not less favourable terms and conditions than those agreed to by it with the other Departments, Undertakings, etc.

-15.8 CFA Determination for entering into RC/ PA
+15.7 CFA DETERMINATION FOR ENTERING INTO RC/ PA: